 When an agent or broker lists a property for sale, both they and their company are taking a risk.
 The same can be said for the business of buying, leasing, property management, vacation rental, etc. All of the services that a client benefits from come with risk to your firm.
 At least ninety percent (90%+) of claims are filed on real estate agents by clients who are buyers or sellers.

 It is in your best interest to lower your liability by implementing risk management procedures to reduce the likelihood of an incident that could lead to a claim.
 Some of the most common mistakes that lead to a claim are related to the property for sale.
 “Failure to Advise” is the most popular type of claim and is a catch-all term for a sell side agent not listing the property correctly or for the buy side agent not notifying the buyer of flaws, restrictions or obligations that are subject to the property.
 A strong E&O policy will provide cover for the real estate company when a seller or buyer claims negligence which has impacted the deal.

 General Liability insurance for real estate professionals requires an insurance expert specializing in real estate who can help navigate the decision process of selecting business insurance.
 At PBI Group, we specialize in insurance for real estate professionals and can offer expert advice when selecting the right insurance company.

-PBI Group is founded on the principles of trust, partnership, fanatical service and, most of all, the strongest E&O coverage available.
+PBI Group is founded on the principles of trust, partnership, fanatical service and, most of all, one of the strongest E&O policies available.
 We do what we do because we believe there is a better way to buy general liability insurance than online portals with cheap premiums and minimalist coverage.
 When your policy comes up for review, don’t just accept your renewal quote without finding out the benefits that come along with the strongest policy on the market.